Erik Ferjentsik, Founder & Principal Consultant, Visionary Practice Group

 "We provide long-term solutions that benefit our clients far beyond general consulting services"

 Similar situations occur in the world of business and optometry.
 Newly graduated Doctors of Optometry (ODs) often face a hard time—akin to novice climbers taking on a new climbing route—when trying to establish their own practice.
 This is unsurprising considering that doctors are not fully prepared for the overwhelming process of starting private practices that consists of a number of potential pitfalls.
 In such a landscape, Visionary Practice Group (VPG) emerges as a leading optometry practice brokerage, appraisal, and consulting services provider that helps optometrists and ophthalmologists scale the peak of success.
 Led by Erik Ferjentsik, a professional rock climber and an MBA who had established a successful tourism business in Vietnam and eventually sold it to take on new challenges, the company helps the healthcare sector do away with the old business processes and legacy ways of handling the purchase of an optometry or ophthalmology practice.
-Ferjentsik, the co-founder and principal consultant of VPG, draws upon his years of climbing and guiding experience and combines it with his acumen in business sales, mergers, and acquisitions to streamline practice purchases for ODs.
+Ferjentsik, the Founder and principal consultant of VPG, draws upon his years of climbing and guiding experience and combines it with his acumen in business sales, mergers, and acquisitions to streamline practice purchases for ODs.
 “VPG sits at the intersection of the business world and the healthcare industry to bridge the gap between the two,” says Ferjentsik.

 The Beginning of the Journey